cisagov/ScubaGear/baselines/aad.md

 Guest users SHOULD have limited or restricted access to Azure AD directory objects.

 <!--Policy: MS.AAD.8.1v1; Criticality: SHOULD -->
-- _Rationale:_ Limiting the amount of information about objects, available to guest users in the tenant, reduces the malicious reconnaissance exposure if a guest account is compromised or created by an adversary.
+- _Rationale:_ Limiting the amount of information about objects available to guest users in the tenant, reduces the malicious reconnaissance exposure should a guest account become compromised or be created by an adversary.
 - _Last modified:_ June 2023

 #### MS.AAD.8.2v1